ygorelik/ydk-gen/sdk/python/README.rst

 Backward Compatibility
 ======================

-The Python YDK-0.8.5 core package is compatible with all model bundles generated previously with ydk-gen releases starting from 0.7.3.
-However the YDK-0.8.5 generates slightly different code and model API comparing to YDK-0.8.4.
+Although YDK-0.9.0 API is mostly the same as in previous YDK releases, it generates different code and model API comparing to YDK-0.8.5.
-The YDK-0.8.5 generated code is not compatible with YDK-0.7.2 and earlier bundle packages due to changes in modeling and handling YList objects.
+The YDK-0.9.0 generated code is not compatible with YDK-0.8.5 and earlier bundle packages due to changes in Entity and YLeaf class objects.

-..
-  Please see `the release notes <https://github.com/CiscoDevNet/ydk-py/releases/tag/0.8.5>`_ for details.
+**NOTE.** Starting from release 0.8.5 the YDK does not support Python2 interpreter as it was deprecated.

 Docker
 ======